 A few minutes is usually enough!
 For my 2-hour sessions, we take a 5-8 minute break.
-I play music and share my screen to www.e.ggtimer.com to count down our time.
-I walk away, too!
+I play music and share my screen to www.online-stopwatch.com to count down our time, typically in the form of a race.
+And, I like to walk away, too!